What does the Red Ribbon Mean?

 I. How do you get your documents authenticated?
 Here is the procedure for authentication

-Step 3: Pay appropriate Authentication Fee (Php 100/document–4 days processing/
+- Step 3: Pay the appropriate Authentication Fee (Php 100/document–4 days processing/

 Php 200/document–1 day) processing to the Cashier.

-Step 4: Bring official receipt and claim the authenticated documents on indicated
+- Step 4: Bring the official receipt and claim the authenticated documents indicated

 Authentication services are available only at the following Consular Offices: